psgdev/xml2db/README.md

 - add this line to app.php, providers section Psgdev\Xml2db\Xml2dbServiceProvider::class

-- publish this vendor to copy config.php file from Config dir
+- publish this vendor to copy xml2db.php config file from Config dir

+Example of usage in Doc dir.
-Create console command when writing an xml parser using this plugin.
+(Create console command when writing an xml parser using this plugin.)